- Las Vegas is a museum city -- in its own way

-When people think of Vegas, they think of the Strip, but recently, the older Downtown area has been pulling focus.
+When people think of Vegas, they think of the Strip, but in recent years the older Downtown area has been pulling focus.

 Online retailer Zappos moved in, and CEO Tony Hsieh started the Downtown Project, aimed at revitalizing the neighborhood through investing in real estate and small businesses (and a huge music festival).

-A number of the older casinos are getting facelifts, while new bars and restaurants open at an ever-accelerating rate.
+A number of the older casinos have received facelifts, while new bars and restaurants open at an ever-accelerating rate.

-For entertainment, the Smith Center has high-end offerings -- ballet, Broadway shows, the recent world premiere of Shakespeare's "The Tempest," redone by Teller (of Penn & Teller) and Tom Waits.
+For entertainment, the Smith Center has high-end offerings -- ballet, Broadway shows.

 Conversely, the Fremont Street Experience offers classic rock-themed light shows, concerts of cover bands (or the occasional original artist) and plenty of frozen drinks in souvenir cups.